 Months would go by as I absorbed every bit of technical information I could get my hands on.
 It was as if I had just discovered something that had been hidden inside of me my entire life.
 When thinking back on this I realize I didn’t discover anything.
 It had just been brought to the surface by first, a person that truly cared for me, and second, a need to do something with myself, my life.
 Something besides what had led me down a path that seemed to have but one outcome, dying a lonely death with nothing or no one to share it with.
 Not exactly a “hope this puts a smile on your face” type of statement but, as they say, the truth shall set you free.

 More months would go by.
 And as with all life changing events an ultimatum “the ultimatum” had been laid before me.
-Remain the same and die miserably alone or, commit myself to those changes that I had longed for but up until then refused to except were necessary and act upon.
-I hope the writing and your reading of this has made it clear the path I chose to take.
-Thank you Bobbi, Bill W., and Richard O. I could never have done it with out you.
+Remain the same and die miserably alone or, commit myself to those changes that I had longed for but up until then refused to except were necessary to act upon.
+I hope the writing and your reading of this have made it clear the path I chose to take.
+Thank you Bobbi, Bill W., and Richard O., I could never have done it without you.

 Those people are the important part.
-I would never try to diminish that but, the title of this post is after all, “What Photography Has Taught Me”.
+I would never try to diminish that, but the title of this post is, “What Photography Has Taught Me”.
 I can wrap that up in one nice little statement.
-“Life is to short to Not be happy”.
+“Life is to short to not be happy”.
 This is not just another feel good be happy statement.
-Life can throw us down into the deepest darkest bowels of hell without the slightest warning and without a care at all of how this effects anyone.
+Life can throw us down into the deepest darkest bowels of hell without the slightest warning and without a care at all of how this affects anyone.
 Trust me, it is very very dark down there.
-But, and this is the ultimate but, it is never as dark there as you can make it in your own mind.
+But, and this is the ultimate but, it is never as dark down there as it is in your own mind.
 I really want to make that point.
-It is as truthful as the need for air to breath that gives you life.
+It is as truthful as the need for air to breathe.
 It is never as dark even in the bowels of hell as you can make it in your mind.
 Your mind is one powerful damn thing.
 It has the ability to save you or destroy you.

 I know we are not all wired the same.
 Choosing to be happy isn’t just a matter of flipping on the happy switch.
 And many times the switch is hidden so far away that we will need to look long and hard to find it.
-Possibly walking through months even years of sloppy, muddy, snake infested paths just to figure out where it “might” be.
-Believe me it is there.
+Possibly walking through months even years of sloppy, muddy, snake infested waters just to figure out where it “might” be.
+Believe me, it is there.
 It is always there.
-We work most of our lives many times doing things we don’t really want to do so we can buy things we don’t really need so we can feel good and… be happy!
+We work most of our lives many times doing things we don’t really want to do, so we can buy things we don’t really need, so we can feel good and… be happy!

 Happiness is too important to experience possibly only two days a week, referring to the weekends we all seem to look forward to.
 The older I get the more I believe this is the downfall of many many people.
 Wouldn’t you like to be happy three days a week?
 How about four?
 How about every day?
 What if you could be happy or at minimum what if you could experience happiness every day of your life?
 Would your life be different?
 Would it be better?
 Sound impossible?
 Impossible only if you make it that way.
 The choice is yours, the path is yours.
-I don’t know how long I could go on about this, for some time I’m afraid but, I don’t want this to be a rant about “my beliefs”.
-We all have beliefs but, the most important is the one we hold about ourselves.
+I don’t know how long I could go on about this, for some time I’m afraid, but I don’t want this to be a rant about “my beliefs”.
+We all have beliefs, but the most important are the ones we hold about ourselves.